 When do girls stop growing?
 Most girls stop growing by age 15, but puberty varies for each girl.
-Learn about puberty, precocious puberty, late bloomers and the signs your daughter has reached full maturity.
+Learn about puberty, precocious puberty, late bloomers and the signs of maturity in girls.

 As a pediatric dietitian, I’ve seen a wide range of normal growth and development among girls.
 My own three daughters started and ended puberty at different times.
 I, myself, was what many would call a “late bloomer.”